 The old man eyes, which was first lazy then force had returned to its original lazy look.
-However mixed in was a sharpness that I could somewhat recognize.
+However mixed in was a sharpness that Li could somewhat recognize.

 ‘Or was he enjoying my displeasure?’

-A cold feeling began to setting at the nape of my neck.
+A cold feeling began to setting at the nape of his neck.

-“My name is Li, Li Byr”
+“My name is Li”

 “… I see”

 Under the gentle light from the crystal which illuminated us, this surreal space felt even more empty and spacious than it was.
-For this quiescence, I became lost in the quietness, even if it was a strangely inappropriate time to do so.
+For this quiescence, Li became lost in the quietness, even if it was a strangely inappropriate time to do so.

 “I only remember me leaving work to go drop off data to one of our partners at an office and then got lead around…”

-What am I saying?
+“What am I saying-?”

 No, it was more like a wolf.